SJoshi7/group-similar-files/README.md

 >This is just a basic implementation of the concept.

 >Any kind of improvement would be highly appreciated.
-Give us stars if you liked it!
+Give it a star if you liked it!